 - Loss of the new recruit.
-When an employee isn't supported and continually sold on the role, even within the first few months, you could be risking losing them.
-As the UK is in a skills shortage, candidates have multiple optons available to them.
+When an employee isn't supported and continually sold on the role, even within the first few months, you could risk losing them.
+As the UK is in a skills shortage, candidates have multiple options available to them.

 - Impact to company culture.
 Consider the emotional impact to your team if a staff member leaves too soon.
 A report by CIPD found that over 70% of employers believe employees’ departure from the organisation has a minor, or serious, negative effect on business performance.

-With the above factors at play, manager's can't afford to not set aside time to conduct a thorough onboarding process with a new employee.
+With the above factors at play, managers can't afford to not set aside time to conduct a thorough employee onboarding process.

-It’s crucial that your new employee is set up for long-term success with a comprehensive onboarding process.
-Investing the time up front will help ensure your new employee not only gets onboard, but soars to new heights which will only benefit the company.
-The checklist below will help with your management of the onboarding process, however shouldn't be relied on as the only steps required.
+It’s crucial that your new employee is set up for long-term success with a comprehensive human resources onboarding process.
+Investing the time up front will help ensure your new employee not only gets onboard, but soars to new heights which will benefit the company.
+The employee onboarding checklist below will help with your management of onboarding new staff, however this shouldn't be relied on as the only steps required.
 This will only form a starting point for you to work from:

 Before the new employee starts: The prep work